Aurat March: Themes

 According to Zuneera Shah, the etymology of the word aurat is misogynistic and it has controversial roots in Arabic.
 Due to this, many Indian, Iranian, and Arab feminists find the word problematic.
 Western dominance of feminism has encouraged a dislike of the movement in countries such as Pakistan.
 Localization of the struggle for women's rights is important to South Asian activists relating to the feminist movement.
 Shah says that with the Aurat March, concepts such as pidar shahi (patriarchy) are receiving a wider circulation.

 The theme of the 2018 march was "Equality", and the theme of the 2019 march was "Sisterhood and Solidarity".
 According to Nighat Dad, "The agenda of this march was to demand resources and dignity for women, for the transgender community, for religious minorities and those on the economic margins but more importantly to acknowledge that women's emancipation is inherently linked with the improvement of all mistreated groups and minorities".
 The themes of the 2020 march were khudmukhtari (autonomy) and violence, sexual and economic.

+Commitment to non-violence

+The Aurat March has consistently identified itself as a nonviolent social movement, drawing from feminist traditions of peaceful protest to challenge gender-based and structural violence in Pakistan.
+Organizers have emphasized that the March’s use of art, placards, and public assembly is intended to reclaim public space without confrontation.
+This commitment to nonviolence situates the Aurat March within a global history of feminist peace activism, where protest is understood as a moral and collective form of resistance rather than aggression.
+Scholars have noted that such movements extend the idea of nonviolence beyond physical harm, addressing systemic inequalities that perpetuate everyday violence against marginalized communities.

+The March’s nonviolent framework also echoes international women’s movements that link peace activism with gender justice.
+While operating in a different cultural context, Aurat March organizers similarly use collective, peaceful mobilization to confront patriarchal violence embedded in social and political institutions.
+The Marchers mostly rely on obstructive nonviolence tactics that disrupt injustice without using force, like public demonstrations, marches, and symbolic occupation of civic spaces.
+Constructive nonviolence tactics are also deployed to build solidarity, through grassroot education, talking circles, legal awareness campaigns, and networking opportunities.